alexander-pastukhov/writing-games-with-python-and-psychopy/docs/05-guess-the-number-ai.md

 :::

 ## Single round
 You have both functions that you need, so let us write the code to initialize the game and play a single round.
 The initialization boils down to creating two variables that correspond to the lower and upper limits of the game range (we used 1 to 10 so far, but you can always change that).
 Next, the computer should generate a guess (you have your `split_interval()` function for that) and ask the player about the guess (that is the `input_response()` function).
-Once you have the response (stored in a separate variable, think of the name yourself), you can update your upper or lower limit using an [if..elif..else](#if-statement) statement based on player's response.
+Once you have the response (stored in a separate variable, think of the name yourself), update either upper or lower limit using an [if..elif..else](#if-statement) statement based on player's response (if the player said that their number is higher, that means the new interval is from `guess` to `upper_limit`, and vice versa for when it is lower).
 Print out a joyous message, if computer's guess was correct.

 :::{.rmdnote .program}
 Put both functions and the script code into `code05.py`.
 :::

 ##  Multiple rounds
 Extend the game, so that the computer keeps guessing until it finally wins.
 You already  know how to use the [while](#while-loop) loop, just think how you can use participant's response as a loop condition variable.
 Also, think about the initial value of that variable and how to use it so you call `input_response()` only at one location.

 :::{.rmdnote .program}
 Put the updated code into `code06.py`.
 :::

 ## Playing again
 Modify the code, so that you can play this game several times.
-You already know how to do this and the only thing you need to consider is where exactly should you perform initialization before each round.
+You already know how to do this and the only thing you need to consider is where exactly should you perform initialization before each game.
 As you already implemented that for the last game, you might be tempted to look how you did it or, even, copy-paste the code.
 However, I would recommend writing it from scratch.
 Remember, your aim is not to write a program but to learn how to do this and, therefore, the journey is more important than a destination.

 :::{.rmdnote .program}
 Put the updated code into `code07.py`.
 :::

 ## Best score
 Add the code to count the number of attempts that the computer required in each round and report the best score (fewest number of attempts) after the game is over.
 You will need one variable to count the number of attempts and one to keep the best score.
 Again, try writing it without looking at your previous game.

 :::{.rmdnote .program}
 Put the updated code into `code08.py`.